XPO Logistics revenue doubles after Norbert Dentressangle buy

 The acquisition of Norbert Dentressangle - XPO's biggest-ever deal - was the primary driver of transportation revenue with just 22 days' contribution in the quarter, the company said.

-XPO, whose customers include Macy's Inc, ConAgra Foods Inc and Dean Foods Co, said it was scouting for more acquisitions.
+XPO, whose customers include Macy's Inc (M.N), ConAgra Foods Inc (CAG.N) and Dean Foods Co (DF.N), said it was scouting for more acquisitions.

 "We have an active acquisition pipeline on both sides of the Atlantic," Jacobs said.